A spark plug needs to be cleaned once it accumulates a lot of grime and oil.

-Yes, you can spray carb cleaner, short for carburetor cleaner, inside the spark plug hole.
+Yes, you can spray carb cleaner (or carburetor cleaner) inside the spark plug hole.

-This’ll help dissolve hardened debris and loose materials in the spark plug wells.
+This’ll help dissolve the hardened debris and loose materials in the spark plug well.
 After that, you can remove the filth with a compressed air can.

 Check the owner’s manual to find the accurate spark plug gap measure.